 Meetings: Twice a month on Thursdays at 5 p.m. in Ropp 111.

 ISU NAMA provides members opportunities to network with a wide range of agribusiness professionals.
 Each year student members are involved in a marketing plan competition at the National Agri- Marketing Conference.
-ISU NAMA has been award the National Outstanding Chapter Award five out of the last six years.
+ISU NAMA has been award the National Outstanding Chapter Award six out of the last seven years!
 Contact Dr. Aslihan Spaulding for more information.Visit Nama's Facebook Page

 Sigma Alpha is a professional agricultural sorority dedicated to the four pillars of scholarship, leadership, service, and fellowship.
 We are an associate member of the Panhellenic Greek Council, where we work with the other Greek organizations on campus with various philanthropic and leadership activities.
 Sigma Alpha’s philanthropy is Agriculture in the Classroom (AITC), which is an organization that provides the materials to teach K-6 students with knowledge of basic agriculture.
 To support AITC, we put on a basket auction every spring to raise money.
 Our sorority rushes in the fall semester, and you don’t have to be an agriculture major to join.
 You only have to have a passion for agriculture.Visit Sigma Alpha's Facebook Page